ToposInstitute/RelationalThinking-Book/chp5-graph-gluing.md

 Suppose some `graph X` made it through Pass 2 along with the `pushout`.
 What is its relationship with the `pushout`?

 Both `graph X` and the `pushout` satisfy the commuting square requirement of Pass 1.
 However, `graph X` is universal (satisfies the universal property).
-So, `graph X` must have a unique map into the `pushout`.
+So, `graph X` must have a unique map into the `pushout` that makes the triangles commute.

 ```{image} assets/Ch5/16b.png
 :alt: Whoopsy!